Computer-Aided Facilities Management

 You may be familiar with facilities management and software suits like CMMS, but with a full suite of new tech, it could be a new world out there.
 There are modern technologies and solutions that allows managers to be more efficient and more consistent without expending a ton of time or bearing down on human labor.

-Let’s take a look at what computer-aided facility management can do for your building’s operations and real estate and how it can help reduce costs and facilitate a smooth process once and for all.
+Let’s take a look at what CAFM (computer-aided facility management) is, what it can do for your building’s operations and real estate and how it can help reduce costs and facilitate a smooth process once and for all.

 What is Facilities Management?